Organizations Providing Child Abuse and Neglect Information

 provides training information on Leadership and Practice Development of Human Services Professionals.
 The Leadership and Practice Development Department (LPD) works to support and enhance the capacity of state and local human service agencies to improve outcomes by implementing new policies and effect major program reforms.

 The National Staff Development and Training Association (NSDTA), an affiliate of APHSA's, provides a national forum for the discussion of staff development and training issues at the Federal, State, and local levels.
-To learn more about the NSDTA, visit its website at http://nsdta.aphsa.org/
+To learn more, please visit NSDTA

 Chapin Hall Center for Children